 A Palace, a Prison, Pagodas & More in Hanoi

-Ho Chi Minh Mausoleum - This morning, head out with your guide and begin with a visit to the Ho Chi Minh Complex and Ba Dinh Square, an important point of pilgrimage for many Vietnamese.
-The area surrounding the complex is a traffic-free zone filled with botanical gardens, monuments, memorials, and pagodas, and includes the Ho Chi Minh Mausoleum (outside), Ho Chi Minh’s Stilt House, the Presidential Palace, Ho Chi Minh Museum, and the One Pillar Pagoda.
-Travel back in time to the nearby simple cottage on stilts where Ho Chi Minh lived and worked during his humble beginnings as a revolutionary.
-Walk a few blocks out of the Ho Chi Minh Complex to the 11th-century Buddhist One Pillar Pagoda, an elegant construction rising from the center of a square-shaped lotus pond on a solitary pillar.
+Ho Chi Minh Mausoleum - This morning, head out with your guide to visit the Ho Chi Minh Complex and Ba Dinh Square, a pilgrimage site for many Vietnamese.
+The area is a traffic-free zone filled with botanical gardens, monuments, memorials, and pagodas, including the Ho Chi Minh Mausoleum (outside), Ho Chi Minh’s Stilt House, the Presidential Palace, Ho Chi Minh Museum, and the One Pillar Pagoda.
+Travel back in time to the simple cottage on stilts where Ho Chi Minh lived and worked during his early revolutionary days.
+Walk to the nearby 11th-century Buddhist One Pillar Pagoda, an elegant structure rising from a lotus pond on a solitary pillar.

-Temple of Literature & National University - Next, visit the Temple of Literature, a temple dedicated to Confucius in Hanoi, northern Vietnam.
+Temple of Literature & National University - Next, visit the Temple of Literature, dedicated to Confucius in Hanoi.
 The temple also hosts the Imperial Academy, Vietnam’s first national university.
-The temple was built in 1070 at the time of Emperor Ly Thanh Tong.
-It is one of several temples in Vietnam dedicated to Confucius, sages, and scholars.
+Built in 1070 during Emperor Ly Thanh Tong’s reign, it is one of several temples in Vietnam dedicated to Confucius, sages, and scholars.

-Vietnam Museum of Ethnology - Continue to visit the Museum of Ethnology.
-The museum provides an insightful glimpse into the country’s lengthy history, with more than 15,000 photos and 10,000 objects and artifacts depicting a historical perspective of the lives, activities, customs, and habits of the 54 recognized ethnic groups of Vietnam.
+Vietnam Museum of Ethnology - Continue to the Museum of Ethnology, offering an insightful glimpse into the country’s history.
+With over 15,000 photos and 10,000 objects and artifacts, it depicts the lives, activities, customs, and habits of Vietnam’s 54 recognized ethnic groups.

-Hanoi Opera House - After lunch at a favorite local restaurant, drive through Colonial Hanoi, seeing the Hanoi Opera House or the Grand Opera House, an opera house in central Hanoi, Vietnam.
-It was erected by the French colonial administration between 1901 and 1911.
+Hanoi Opera House - After lunch at a local restaurant, drive through Colonial Hanoi to see the Hanoi Opera House, erected by the French colonial administration between 1901 and 1911.

-Hoa Lo Prison - Next, go inside the infamous Hoa Lo Prison (“Hanoi Hilton”), where Senator John McCain and Douglas “Pete” Wilson were once imprisoned.
+Hoa Lo Prison - Next, visit the infamous Hoa Lo Prison, known as the “Hanoi Hilton,” where Senator John McCain and Douglas “Pete” Wilson were once imprisoned.

-Chua Tran Quoc - Continue to West Lake to visit Tran Quoc Pagoda, located beside the dazzling West Lake, on Thanh Nien Road, Hanoi.
-Particularly, it is seated on an island linked by a bridge to the causeway between the two most romantic lakes of Hanoi: West Lake and Truc Bach Lake.
+Chua Tran Quoc - Continue to West Lake to visit Tran Quoc Pagoda, located beside the dazzling West Lake on Thanh Nien Road, Hanoi.
+It is seated on an island linked by a bridge to the causeway between West Lake and Truc Bach Lake.

-Hanoi Old Quarter Culture Exchange Center - Take a cyclo ride through Hanoi’s Old Quarter, a network of narrow alleys and shop houses also known as “The 36 Streets.”
-This is a wonderful place to watch the local life and peruse items from fabrics to crafts to exotic medicines.
-The best way to enjoy the charming colonial architecture is to wander with your guide at a leisurely pace and be sure to stop for a cup of Vietnamese coffee or a local snack from one of the many tantalizing street vendors.
+Hanoi Old Quarter Culture Exchange Center - Take a cyclo ride through Hanoi’s Old Quarter, a network of narrow alleys and shop houses known as “The 36 Streets.”
+It’s a wonderful place to observe local life and explore items from fabrics to crafts to exotic medicines.
+Enjoy the charming colonial architecture at a leisurely pace and stop for Vietnamese coffee or a local snack from street vendors.

-Thang Long Water Puppet - Enjoy a traditional Vietnamese water puppet performance, a uniquely North Vietnamese art form celebrating rural life and folklore for over 1,000 years, this evening.
+Thang Long Water Puppet - Enjoy a traditional Vietnamese water puppet performance, a unique North Vietnamese art form celebrating rural life and folklore for over 1,000 years, this evening.

 Cruising on Bai Tu Long Bay and Thien Canh Son Cave

-Halong Bay - After breakfast, depart on a journey northeast of Hanoi to the famous and magnificent Ha Long Bay, a UNESCO Natural World Heritage site.
-Upon arrival, begin our one-night cruise on Ha Long Bay aboard the Dragon Legend Cruise.
-(A junk is an ancient-style sailboat, with a design still in use today).
+Halong Bay - After breakfast, journey northeast of Hanoi to the magnificent Ha Long Bay, a UNESCO Natural World Heritage site.
+Begin a one-night cruise on Ha Long Bay aboard the Dragon Legend Cruise.
+(A junk is an ancient-style sailboat still in use today).

 11:20 - 11:50: Arrival and check-in at the Waiting Lounge in Indochina Junk Ha Long.